KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 ### Installing Dependencies

 After creating your app, the next obvious step is to install the required dependencies.
-You need two dependencies, the `mobx-react` dependency to add MobX to your app and the `react-star-rating-component` dependency to easily implement a rating bar in the app.
+You need three dependencies, the main `mobx` dependency to add MobX to your app, the `mobx-react` dependency to add React specific functions available through MobX and the `react-star-rating-component` dependency to easily implement a rating bar in the app.
 You can install them like so:

 ```bash
 # move into app directory